Zuuja/Refraction-Analysing-Software/README.md

 # Refraction Analysing Software
-This pice of software was created for the GiLASat team's secondary mission which was part of their participation in the 2016 CanSat competition.
+This piece of software was created for the GiLASat team's secondary mission which was part of their participation in the 2016 CanSat competition.

-## Inroduction
+## Introduction
 In our secondary mission, we measure the intensity of atmospheric refraction, the phenomenon of light rays bending as they travel across the atmosphere.
 In our analysis, we assume that:
 * The refractive index of air at any point can be determined by the equation:
 **`n = C*P/T`**